PallaviBobde/bhumiportfolio/README.md

-# 🌟 Portfolio of Pallavi Bobde 💼
+# 🌟 Portfolio of My Friend 💼

 ![Portfolio Logo](path/to/logo.png)